 Racketeering for Fun and Profit

 Exceptions to that dynamic can be argued for some groups, such as Peace Corps volunteers.
 However, the organization itself has often proved disillusioning to its often-idealistic volunteers, when they realized that the native problem was not that they were ignorant farmers, but that the good land to raise crops on was taken away, or they were enslaved to a system that did not look after their needs.
-The Peace Corps often did far more damage than good as it helped manipulate communities in Africa, for instance, to stop growing food for themselves and instead grow food for export to America.
+The Peace Corps often did far more damage than good as it helped manipulate communities in Africa, for instance, to stop growing food for themselves and instead grow food for export to the USA.
 When the volunteers figure that out, they are threatened into silence or otherwise dealt with.
 During the 1990s, the Peace Corps served as a capitalistic vanguard in the rape of the former Soviet Union, where life expectancy collapsed.
 It is sad to say, but the Peace Corps is really a tool of the American Empire.
 Self-confessed “economic hit man” John Perkins got his start working for the Peace Corps, as a way to test him.

 Even an "untouchable" organization such as Mother Teresa's ministry is not above suspicion.
-I am probably going straight to hell for writing it, but Christopher Hitchens' Missionary Position: Mother Teresa in Theory and Practice presents convincing evidence that most of her image was the result of a public relations campaign.
+I am probably going straight to hell for writing it, but Christopher Hitchens's Missionary Position: Mother Teresa in Theory and Practice presented convincing evidence that most of her image was the result of a public relations campaign.
 As was the case with Junípero Serra and too many missionaries over the centuries, attention to the earthly comfort of their charges was seldom in evidence.
-Similar to Serra, Mother Teresa's efforts seemed to be more directed into making sainthood than really helping her charges.
-That is surely a bold claim, and Hitchens competently makes his case, presenting photographs of Teresa having photo ops with a very disreputable gang of people, where her name was being used in fund-raising schemes.
+Similar to Serra, Mother Teresa's efforts seemed to be more directed toward her making sainthood than really helping her charges.
+That is surely a bold claim, and Hitchens competently made his case, presenting photographs of Teresa having photo ops with a very disreputable gang of people, where her name was being used in fund-raising schemes.
 Besides hanging out with dictators, Charles Keating, the S&L scandal's poster boy, generously funded her.
 Keating did so to the tune of $1.25 million (using the public's money).
 Mother Teresa interceded on Keating's behalf, writing a letter to the judge, asking for his mercy.
 She stated that Keating "has always been kind and generous to God's poor."
-The prosecutor wrote Mother Teresa back, telling her that the money Keating gave her was stolen money, and asked her to give it back.
+The prosecutor wrote Mother Teresa back, telling her that the money that Keating gave her was stolen money, and asked her to give it back.
 They never heard back from Mother Teresa.

 Some fundraising schemes that Mother Teresa was involved with were garish.
 Corporate magnate Robert Maxwell shamelessly used her image for a fundraising scheme, and pocketed the money that was raised.
 In another instance, Mother Teresa posed almost like a cutout of the celebrity she was, with a California "guru" cult leader standing next to her.
 The photo was taken as a condition of giving her the dough, in a studio setting.
 Later a scene was inserted into the photo's background, showing Calcutta's poor.